Teaching American Elections

 Presidential elections mark the path for the future of the United States.
 It is as true today as it was during the Election of 1800, a controversial presidential election between Thomas Jefferson and John Adams, and only the fourth presidential election under the U.S. Constitution.

-“Agents of Change: Vote For a Reason” brings together high school teachers virtually from across the country to focus on resources for teaching students the importance of voting, both now and in the future, for presidents, other elected offices, and issues in front of the backdrop of the Election of 1800.
+“Teaching American Elections” brings together high school teachers virtually from across the country to focus on resources for teaching students the importance of voting, both now and in the future – for presidents, other elected offices, and issues in front of the backdrop of the Election of 1800.
 Lesson plans will inspire students to use their vote to be the change they want to see in their communities and in the country.

-- Focus on themes such as primary source analysis, respectful communication, understanding sides and issues and being responsible citizens.
+- Focus on themes such as primary source analysis, communication, understanding sides and issues, and being responsible citizens.

-- Engage teachers virtually through combined live and virtual sessions.
+- Engage teachers virtually through combined live and pre recorded sessions.

 - Model lesson ideas and provide e-mailed lesson plans.